XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 #### The `PriceOracle` Object

-The `PriceOracle` ledger entry represents the `PriceOracle` object on XRP ledger and contains the following fields:
+The `PriceOracle` ledger entry represents the `PriceOracle` object on XRP Ledger and contains the following fields:

 |FieldName | Required? | JSON Type | Internal Type|
 |:---------|:-----------|:---------------|:---------------|